 Try Time Banhmi along Grey Street for their Vegan Pho, or Bohemian in the city centre which is a vegan restaurant serving pizzas and fusion, also the popular Sky Apple Cafe in Heaton.
 Notably, restaurants such as The Botanist and Wagamama both have vegan options as well (both located at the centre of Newcastle).

-Having lived in Singapore for few years, I can safely tell you that vegan food has been around for years.
+Having lived in Singapore for a few years, I can safely tell you that vegan food has been around for years.
 They are known for both vegan and vegetarian dishes in hawkers stalls and restaurants alike.

 Singapore is a melting pot with a mix of Chinese, Malays, Indian culture with an international crowd, and their food reflects it.
 You see, both Malay and Singapore cuisine uses a lot of tofu and vegetables in their cooking.
 They also have ‘mock meat’ such as mock duck, mock chicken which are basically faux meat.
 And of course, there are plenty of Indian cuisines, Mediterranean, European and International restaurants located around the city.